myAlcid/gis-test1-weather-api/README.md

 ````

 ## Examples
-This is examples how work endpoints:
+This is the example how endpoints work:

 #### Add new users in system
 <details>